Founder Profile Series: Bridget O'Carroll

 What do the resources at the Venture Lab mean to Bridget O’Carroll?

-“As a first generation college student, as a native woman from a low income background, it is really nice to have access to these resources that I never thought I would have access to,” said O’Carroll.
+“As a first generation college student, as a Native woman, it is really nice to have access to these resources that I never thought I would have access to,” said O’Carroll.
 “Providing those to all students and those who choose to join the Venture Lab has been really impactful for me and something I'm really appreciative of.”